yashdiniz/binaurealis/README.md

 # Binaurealis

+> This is work in progress.
+Do not hesitate to check it out and get in touch with me!
+> You can become a contributor to this repository by making a pull request.

 ## Current design idea

 The following design idea just popped up in my head, and I will be jotting it down here for assisting me in any kind of future reference.